aditya-raju/website/README.md

 ## Connect with Aditya Raju
 Hi, my name is Aditya.
-I’m here to connect with individuals, to share the work that I’m part of and to collaborate.
+I’m here to connect with individuals, to collaborate and to share the work that I’m or have been been a part of.

 Welcome to my abode on the internet.
-You will find all the updated information related to connecting with me, collaborating, and realted to my work here.
+You will find all the updated information related to connecting with me, collaborating with me, and the details related to my work here.
 Welcome home. :)

-- -

 Last Updated: 27th October 2022

 - - -

-Contact me:
+Contact and connect with me:

 📞 Phone: [+91-9876543210](tel:9876543210)